 - A "transfer verification form" if required by your new school.
 Contact your new school to see if they have a transfer form before submitting your request.
 Some schools have an encrypted online transfer form that is sent automatically to USF to request a transfer.
 ISSS cannot complete this because it is not submitted by a student and it is not a complete request.
 If your school has an encrypted online transfer form they will need to provide a separate transfer verification form for you to submit with your transfer out request.
 Please note that per office policy, the ISSS office only completes these forms during the processing period (not before request has been received or after it has been completed).

-- A copy of the "petition to withdraw from the University" which can be found on the University Registrar Office website (only students who are transferring to a new school before completing their program at USF need to submit this form).
+- A copy of the "Petition to Withdraw from the University" or "Leave of absence form" which can be found on the University Registrar Office website (only students who are transferring to a new school before completing their program at USF need to submit this form).

 - The date you would like your SEVIS immigration record to be "released."